Skip to main content

 Max Array

-This node finds the maximum value in an array of numbers or strings.
+This node finds the maximum value in an array.

 Inputs